 Adidas makes around 400 million pairs of shoes annually and producing such colossal amount of shoes requires many resources that can be harmful to the environment.
 Therefore, the brand finally decided to fight against plastic pollution.
 It has collaborated with an environmental organization called Parley for the Oceans and started using plastic collected from the oceans to make shoes and sportswear.

-For the past few seasons, Adidas has been making football jersey for Real Madrid from the ocean plastic.
+For the past few seasons, Adidas has been eliminating single-use plastic waste by making football jersey for Real Madrid from the ocean plastic.
 In 2019, Adidas expects to manufacture 11 million pairs of shoes from the recycled plastic removed from the seas.

 Although these initiatives will not help the environment much, the small steps do contribute toward a better tomorrow.
 The other global manufacturing companies must commit to the cause and eliminate the use of plastic so that the ecosystems can be preserved from its noxious effects.